Metaplay logo

 Capacity units are AWS's way to aggregate the work done by a load balancer, capturing multiple dimensions ranging from throughput to connection counts.
 In some cases, we have also seen content distribution costs become quite high compared to the costs of the rest of the stack at scale - even reaching sizes of almost a quarter of total infrastructure costs.

-Costs At Scale: It's Not All Bad
+Why Scaling Costs Are Not All Bad News

-#1: Prioritize Quality Code
+Prioritize Quality Code to Lower Compute Expenses

 Developing a game locally and running it for a small technical demo audience is wildly different than running a game that's played by hundreds of thousands of people every single day.
 Quick and sloppy prototyping can often be tolerated at the beginning of game projects.